 If you plan to include anything in your book which has not been created originally by you, you will need to give credit to the source, citing publication details when appropriate.
+Notice can be attributed as a caption or inline, or on the copyright page.
 You may also need to obtain permission from the copyright owner.
 Some examples are:

 - Quotes, whether from interviews you have conducted, from a published or unpublished work, or from any other source, including online postings.

 - Poems or song lyrics, or parts of poems or song lyrics, whether published or unpublished.

 - Photographs (those you take yourself may require a model release).

 - Tables, charts, or graphs.

 - Written or graphic material from the Web.